jankovicgd/stac-manager/CODE_OF_CONDUCT.md

-# Code of Conduct for STAC-Admin Interface
+# STAC-Manager 📡 📄 — Code of Conduct

 ## Our Pledge